Space

 ESO astronomer Suzanna Randall reveals how a pilot experiment using telescopes that are part of the Event Horizon Telescope Collaboration (EHT) was able to obtain the highest-resolution observations ever made from the ground.
 Thanks to these test observations, the EHT Collaboration estimates that, in the future, they will be able to make black hole images 50% more detailed than was possible before.
 Video via ESO.

-• The first direct images of black holes were obtained in in 2019 and 2022.
-Astronomers used the Event Horizon Telescope, a network of radio telescopes, which worked together to function as one giant Earth-sized telescope.
+• The first direct images of black holes were obtained in in 2019 and 2022, but they were blurry.

 In 2019 and 2022, the Event Horizon Telescope Collaboration (EHT) released the first-ever direct images of black holes.
 They used a technique called very long baseline interferometry (VLBI), essentially linking multiple radio telescopes around the globe to form one giant “Earth-sized” telescope.
 Even then, the resolution possible was limited.
 So these scientists have now tested a new approach, using shorter wavelengths of light.
 And, on August 26, 2024, they said their new method will let them obtain direct black hole images with 50% better resolution (clarity) than before.